Envisioning Critical Digital Futures for Archives, Workshop Facilitator

-Metadata Development and Decisions in Post Custodial Collaborations – panelist
+Metadata Development and Decisions in Post Custodial Collaborations – Panelist

 Society of American Archivists (SAA) | August 5, 2019